Should be simple…but it’s not.

 Everyone isn’t Intervening for the same reasons

 Many times we hear from families who have decided, after speaking with us, that they are going to do an intervention on their own.
 If everything was logical, interventions would be very easy.
-If it were simply a matter of presenting our case then no one would need to hire professional intervention providers.
-However, an intervention is much more complex than having someone “persuade” your loved one to agree to go to rehab.
+If it were simply a matter of presenting our case, then no one would need to hire professional intervention providers.
+However, intervention is much more complex than having someone “persuade” your loved one to agree to go to rehab.
 It is important to acknowledge that the different family members and friends within the intervention team have come together for different reasons.
 Not everyone who agrees to collectively come together for an intervention, professional or otherwise, is there for the same reason.
 Understanding different reasons people intervene is the first step towards coordinating effectively a group who has come together to intervene.

-Different People…Different Reasons for Showing up
+Different People…Different Reasons for Showing Up

-Fear: This member usually feels that if something isn’t done soon, they will lose their loved one to their addiction.
+- Fear: This member usually feels that if something isn’t done soon, they will lose their loved one to their addiction.
 Sometimes this fear is just a sinking feeling, but it can also be a valid concern based upon medical evidence.
-In other cases there is a feeling based upon a recent history of dangerous behavior by the substance abuser to themselves or others.
+In other cases, there is a feeling based upon a recent history of dangerous behavior by the substance abuser to themselves or others.
 In other cases, there is a fear that their loved one will lose their jobs, spouses, reputation, or finances if they don’t get help.

-Closure: This member has decided to intervene so that they can truly feel that they have “done everything they can” before detaching and moving on to a stage of closure in their lives.
+- Closure: This member has decided to intervene so that they can truly feel that they have “done everything they can” before detaching and moving on to a stage of closure in their own lives.

-Support: This member may not necessarily be directly affected by the substance abuser, may have had no prior knowledge of the substance abuse until today, or may even have limited contact.
-However, they have decided to attend to be a support, either to the substance abuser, or to other members of the family.
+- Support: This member may not necessarily be directly affected by the substance abuser, may have had no prior knowledge of the substance abuse until today, or may even have limited contact.
+However, they have decided to attend to be a support, either to the substance abuser or to other members of the family.

 Advantages of a Professional Interventionist

-- An Interventionist is trained
+- An Interventionist is trained.

 - An Interventionist can be an authority and direct the intervention and outcome.